DoddaSrinivasan/UIStyleKit/README.md

 #### Font - Palatino
 #### Color Schema - ![#ef473a](https://placehold.it/15/ef473a/000000?text=+)![#33cd5f](https://placehold.it/15/33cd5f/000000?text=+)![#444444](https://placehold.it/15/444444/000000?text=+)

-Now you have to go revisit all the 50 screens Storyboard and change the font and colour of each component.
+Now you have to go revisit all the 50 screens on the Storyboard and change the font and colour of each component.
 This sounds really a shit job to be done.
 And also this isn't done.
 What if they want to revert back at a later point (Versioning helps but you are dealing with Storyboard, so forget about it).

 Wouldn't it be great if we could configure something like a Theme at one single place.
 Yes thats what this library provides.